scjx123/tp/docs/DeveloperGuide.md

  - `checkClash(ArrayList< item >, Item)`- Updates `isClash` once a duplicate item is found in the list.
  - `checkRecurrenceDate(Task)` - Checks if the current date is beyond the stated date in the list, and provides a new update for the date recurring date.

 Given below is an example usage scenario and how the checker mechanism behaves at each step.
+In this example, Deadline is being used, however, it can be replaced with other Tasks such as Todo and Event.

 Step 1.
 A new `Deadline` object is created and needs to be added to the existing list of task.
 Hence it calls `addTask()` method under `Data` class.